😂How to add man and zip to "git bash" nén zip, tar, extract zip (ok)

 You can then for example zip the contents of the current directory by calling it like this:

-ShareImprove this answerFollowanswered Feb 15, 2021 at 16:23Leon S.'s user avatarLeon S.3,27711 gold badge1818 silver badges1515 bronze badges
+Sharearrow-up-rightImprove this answerarrow-up-rightFollowanswered Feb 15, 2021 at 16:23Leon S.'s user avatararrow-up-rightLeon S.arrow-up-right3,27711 gold badge1818 silver badges1515 bronze badges

-Add a comment1
+Add a commentarrow-up-right1

 If you are willing to install CygWin also, you can add the CygWin path to your GitBash path, and if zip is there, it will work. e.g. add